Dev2150/AccumulatedRetentionGraph/README.md

 ### Configuration

-You can customize the addon's behavior by editing the `config.json` file within the addon's folder (`zz_evolution`).
+You can customize the addon's behavior by editing the `config.json` file within the addon's folder.
 The available options are also described in `config.md`:

 -   `hide_learning` (boolean): If `true`, the "Learning" section in the stacked bar graph is not shown.
 Default: `false`.
 -   `hide_young` (boolean): If `true`, the "Young" section is not shown.
 Default: `false`.